meireles11/LinesOfAction/README.md

 # LinesOfAction

 A Python implementation of the board game *Lines of Action*, created as part of a university project.
-Includes three game modes: Player vs Player, Player vs AI and AI vs AI.
+Includes two game modes: Player vs Player and Player vs AI.

 ## About the Game